 If you're committed to a VPN, you may need to go the extra mile and purchase a special router that allows the VPN connection to run all of the time.
-I made the investment because I have an Apple TV, which doesn't allow you to input any VPN settings, so I could only access the Panama version of Netflix and Hulu... and most other apps were completely blocked from it.
+An LIOS team member reports, "I made the investment because I have an Apple TV, which doesn't allow you to input any VPN settings, so I could only access the Panama version of Netflix and Hulu... and most other apps were completely blocked from it.
 While the router is more expensive than your everyday version, I'm happy with it and the service.
-My Apple TV works 100%.
+My Apple TV works 100%."